Grokzen/pykwalify/docs/validation-rules.rst

     # Schema
     name: foobar schema

 Nullable
 --------

-If the ``nullable`` constraint is set to ``False``, the key and its value must not be empty, otherwise a validation error will be raised.
+If the ``nullable`` constraint is set to ``False``, the key and its value must not be empty, otherwise, a validation error will be raised.

 Default is ``True``.